 Having a credit card can be beneficial, but it also comes with great responsibility.
 Late payments and overused credit are just two of the behaviors that can lower your credit score.
 Any defaulting debt or loan can also lower your credit score significantly.
+And renting an apartment with bad credit is a difficult task, but not impossible.

 Bad credit means having a score between 300 and 629.
 When you have bad credit, getting an apartment lease becomes difficult because landlords may be hesitant to lend you their property if they are concerned that you may not make your payments.
 But it also depends on how low on the scale your credit score is, as some landlords consider scores between 580-630 acceptable.